Telex in The UK and Teleprinters I Remember

 Telex in the UK at the Connected Earth Exhibition

-As previously mentioned, this article about telex in the UK relies on my memories, some from over 40 years ago.
-It could be that over the span of many decades I may have got some facts wrong.
-If you spot any errors in this article, I will be most grateful if you could get in touch.
+As previously mentioned, this article about telex in the UK relies on my memories, some of which date back over 40 years.
+Over the span of many decades, I may have got some facts wrong.
+If you spot any errors in this article, I would be grateful if you could contact me.

 I would love to hear your memories of telex in the UK.
 Perhaps you remember me?
+My name is Andrzej.
 Leave a comment below.

 Related Post